stevedonovan/luabuild/readme.md

 (For purposes of building standalone Lua executables, mingw is the best choice, since it generates executables with no funny run-time dependencies.
 It's possible to build against MSVC, but the runtime is statically linked by default and rather larger; dynamic linking produces a smaller executable that depends on the _particular_ MSVC runtime)

-In this case, we knew that `lake` was a single script with a known external dependency on LuaFileSystem. `soar` will analyze all the dependencies dynamicallly, internal or external, and create an archive script:
+In this case, we knew that `lake` was a single script with a known external dependency on LuaFileSystem.

+`soar` will analyze all the dependencies dynamicallly, internal or external, and create an archive script:

-    D:\dev\lua\LDoc>soar -o ldoc ldoc.lua .
+    D:\dev\lua\LDoc>soar52 -o ldoc ldoc.lua .
     soar ---------- running ldoc.lua --------------
     reading configuration from config.ld
     output written to d:\dev\lua\ldoc\out